The Best Alternatives to Dog Cones

 We can all agree that it’s crucial to protect your pup after an injury or surgery.
 They don’t understand the problems that can come from their wound-licking instincts.

-When a dog, or any animal, is injured, their first reaction is to want to lick the area.
-This can result in infections from the constant moisture, setting the stage for bacteria to breed and thrive.
+When a dog has an injury, their first reaction is to want to lick the area.
+Constant moisture is setting the stage for bacteria to breed and can result in an infection.
 A dog collar after surgery is a deterrent to keep this from happening.

 Another potential consequence is that the animal will pull at the wound.
-Yanking the stitches out is dangerous, and your dog has to have something between it and the problem area to protect him or her.
+Yanking at stitches is dangerous, and your dog needs something to prevent this to protect him or her.

 A plastic cone has been the traditional means of creating a barrier during healing.
 But it’s also a burden on your pup.